Policy

 and maximum payroll reporting requirements.

-coverage as a sole proprietor.
-If such election is made, the minister is
+may elect coverage as a sole proprietor.
+If such election is made, the minister

-incorporated as a corporation is not considered an employee and can elect
+individual incorporated as a corporation is not considered an employee and can

 a.

-an employee, the corporation is no longer an ICORP, and the owner can no longer
+the corporation is no longer an ICORP, and the owner becomes a corporate

 i.